TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-cloud/environments-&-deployments/environments-&-deployments.md

 url: "/tyk-cloud/environments-&-deployments"
 ---

-This section covers the administration of the various components ofyour Tyk Cloud installation:
+This section covers the administration of the various components of your Tyk Cloud installation:

 * [Organisation](/docs/tyk-cloud/environments-deployments/managing-organisations/)
 * [Environments](/docs/tyk-cloud/environments-deployments/managing-environments/)